 - Evergreen conifer

-The Common Norway Spruce, Picea abies, is what most people call the the Christmas tree, although the "non-drop" Nordmann fir has become popular recently.
+The Common Norway Spruce, Picea abies, is what most people call the traditional Christmas tree, although the "non-drop" Nordmann fir has become popular.
 When it is grown out in the open, with full sun, it will take a classic Christmas tree shape, with a broad base of spreading branches close to the ground and a gently tapering shape towards the top.
 It decorates itself with quite long, cigar shaped cones that hang down from the branches.

-If it is grown in a forest situation, it will quickly lose its lowest branches as they are shaded out and concentrate on growing straight up.
-Eventually, it will become a tall, slender tree with a clear trunk for over half its height and quite a small, narrow canopy.
+If it is grown in a forest situation, it will lose its lowest branches as they are shaded out and concentrate on growing straight up.
+Eventually, it will become a tall, slender tree to 40 metres with a clear trunk for over half its height and quite a small, narrow canopy.

 Chalky soil is not suitable.
 Your trees will grow in any soil type that is fairly moist and fertile.
 When the trees are young, they will tolerate quite a lot of shade and simply grow slowly, working their way into the light.
 Exposed, windy locations are fine.

-Picea abies isn't actually native to Britain, but it has been grown here since at least the 1500's and it is now found everywhere.
-It is one of Europe's most common softwood timber trees
+It isn't native to Britain, but it has been grown here since at least the 1500's and is now naturalised everywhere.
+It is one of Europe's most common softwood timber trees.